 Forcing employees to neglect their mental and physical well-being does not boost productivity in the long run.
 While it will create a temporary boost, your team members will burn out within months, and their productivity will drop to a fraction of their capability.

 Instead of overworking employees and disrupting their work-life balance, optimize work allocation to ensure they are not overburdened.
 Having a good work-life balance energizes a person and enables them to put more thought and effort into their performance.

 Therefore, by promoting a healthy work culture that respects employees, you will also increase employee engagement.

 Feedback goes both ways.
 It would help if you allowed your team to give feedback to understand your areas of improvement as an employer or manager.
 You can connect with HR consultants like Fusion Culture to conduct and analyze these surveys.

+You can also use performance review software which is built to streamline the processes for reviews and gaining feedback.
 By taking their suggestions into account and making relevant improvements, you help them feel seen and valued.
 Such actions have a significant impact on employee happiness, and it motivates them to become more engaged.
 The more you value their suggestions, the better their productivity will be.

 When you train your employees, you show them that you recognize their potential and invest in it.
 Knowing the organization values them serves as a significant motivation for team members and pushes them to improve their performance using their training.

 Always keep open communication with your subordinates and allow them to approach you for guidance and feedback whenever possible.
 If you want to increase employee engagement, you will need to take the time to give them constructive feedback.